All You Need to Know About the Inject Function in Angular 14

 For example, if we want the effect of injection strategy @Optional, we will now have to add the injection flag of optional: true, and that’s it!

-When Can We Use Inject()
+When Can We Use Angular Inject() Function

-Other than that, if we use @Inject to inject some particular token, we have to explicitly describe the type of object or the class we will inject.
+Other than that, if we use @Inject and Angular signals to inject some particular token, we have to explicitly describe the type of object or the class we will inject.
 Now, this usage may be error-prone if we make a logical error, like giving the wrong datatype for that object.
 Typescript won’t be able to detect the error and allow it.
 On the other hand, inject() can infer the type from the injection token.

 Angular Directive